truenas/documentation/content/TrueCommand/TCReleaseNotes.md

 This release is a maintenance release that fixes issues identified in earlier releases, improves clustering, and ties TrueNAS system websocket state (WS) with the websocket (WG) connection.
 Clustering changes include:

 * Systems in clusters must have the same version of SCALE installed
-* Distributed Dispersed cluster volumes not an avaialbe option yet
+* Distributed Dispersed cluster volumes not an available option yet

 ### 2.3.2 Change Log